Sorry, you need to enable JavaScript to visit this website.

 Pepco Benning Road Facility Plans and Deliverables

-Currently Pepco is in Feasibility Study phase.
-DOEE determined that the most expeditious approach for completing the Feasibility Study would be to divide the Site into two separate “Operable Units” for the purpose of evaluating, selecting, and implementing remedial actions.
+During Feasibility Study phase, DOEE determined that the most expeditious approach for completing the Feasibility Study would be to divide the Site into two separate “Operable Units” for the purpose of evaluating, selecting, and implementing remedial actions.
 The landside area has been designated “Operable Unit 1 (OU1),” and the waterside area has been designated “Operable Unit 2 (OU2).”
 The decision to manage the Site through two separate operable units reflects the fact that the remedial actions being evaluated for the landside area are distinct from the remedial actions being evaluated for the waterside area and the remedial actions for each operable unit can be implemented independently.
-This approach also aligns better with the different remedial objectives for each operable unit – the landside remedy is intended to be the final remedy, whereas the waterside remedy is intended to be an Early Action, with the need for possible additional remedial action to be evaluated based on the effectiveness of the Early Action pursuant to the same adaptive management approach adopted for the rest of the Anacostia River under the Anacostia River Sediment Project.
-A Landside (OU1) Feasibility Study was approved by DOEE in March 2024.
+DOEE solicited comments from the public on the draft Feasibility Study for OU1 from December 4, 2023 through January 12, 2024.
+Based on the public comments, the Feasibility Study for OU1 was revised and was approved by DOEE in March 15, 2024.
+DOEE released the Landside (OU1) Proposed Plan for public review and comment on December 16, 2024.
+This Proposed Plan described the remedial alternatives considered for the Landside Investigation Area, identified the remedial method that DOEE proposed to use, and explained why that method was chosen.

-The public comments are due by August 9, 2024.
-To help with responding to comments, suggests submitting comments using the Comment Form.
-DOEE and Pepco held a community meeting on June 22, 2024 at 10:00 AM to 1:00 PM at DC Department of Employment Services Community Room #1 located at 4058 Minesota Avenue NE, Washington, DC 20019.
-During the community meeting, Pepco and DOEE provided a summary of the Waterside (OU2) FFS, including recommendations of proposed cleanup actions for the Cove.
-Review the public meeting presentation.
-Additional virtual public meeting will be held on July 24, 2024 at 6:00 PM to 8:00 PM.
-For meeting details please contact Apurva Patil at [email protected] .
+DOEE held a community meeting on September 13, 2025 from 10:00 AM to 1:00 PM at DC Department of Employment Services Community Room #1 located at 4058 Minnesota Avenue NE, Washington, DC 20019.
+During the community meeting, DOEE and Pepco provided a summary of the Waterside (OU2) Proposed Plan, including recommendations of proposed cleanup methods for the Benning Cove.